grucloud/grucloud/docusaurus/docs/cli/PlanDestroy.md

 ### name

-The **name** options allows to destroy a specific resource given its name:
+The **name** option allows to destroy a specific resource given its name:

 ```
 gc destroy --name web-server